Jeezy Cryptically Challenges T.I. To A Verzuz Battle–“Put A Date On It”

 Tip jokingly said in the comments, “Could this long time constituent of mine be referring to me???”

-While this Verzuz battle isn’t confirmed just yet, fans are already excited at the thought of these to going up against one another–because the match-up makes perfect sense.
+While this Verzuz battle isn’t confirmed just yet, fans are already excited at the thought of these two going up against one another–because the match-up makes perfect sense.
 Luckily, as we wait for that to be set up, Swizz Beatz and Timbaland are still organizing multiple other battles for the lineup for season two of Verzuz.

 Busta Rhymes is looking to get in on the action this time around, with Swizz telling Jimmy Fallon in a recent interview, “He’s ready for any type of Verzuz action coming his way.”
 Busta, himself, confirmed to Fat Joe that’s he’s down to go up against T.I.–but Tip obviously thinks Jeezy is a better match-up for him.

 “I didn’t know we were reaching back through generations.
-That’s a huge generational gap there isnt it?”
+That’s a huge generational gap there isn’t it?”
 T.I. asked after being challenged by Busta.
 “I have a huge amount of respect for you.
 An exponential amount of respect.”

 Comments